Physio for Musicians

 • Postural strain and asymmetry

-• Jaw tension and headaches
+• Jaw tension, TMJD and headaches

 • Nerve-related symptoms (tingling, numbness, weakness)